What Does a Soil Technician Do?

-Soil Technicians make sure that before a company has spent a significant investment in a piece of property, the property is able to be used for its intended purpose.
-In collaboration with lab technicians and other field technicians, these experts test for soil types and compositions to reveal vital information.
+Soil technicians ensure that before a company spends a significant investment in a piece of property, it can be used for its intended purpose.
+In collaboration with lab technicians and other field technicians, these experts test soil types and compositions to reveal vital information.

 These technicians should have a broad knowledge of federal, state, and local environmental regulations, along with ecological reporting and surveying.
 They should effectively be able to communicate their findings, be it written or verbal, and be comfortable doing significant amounts of fieldwork gathering samples.